aiblocks/go/README.md

 In addition to the other top-level packages, there are a few special directories that contain specific types of packages:

-* **clients** contains packages that provide client packages to the various Stellar services.
+* **clients** contains packages that provide client packages to the various AiBlocks services.
 * **exp** contains experimental packages.
 Use at your own risk.
-* **handlers** contains packages that provide pluggable implementors of `http.Handler` that make it easier to incorporate portions of the Stellar protocol into your own http server.
+* **handlers** contains packages that provide pluggable implementors of `http.Handler` that make it easier to incorporate portions of the AiBlocks protocol into your own http server.
-* **support** contains packages that are not intended for consumption outside of Stellar's other packages.
+* **support** contains packages that are not intended for consumption outside of AiBlocks's other packages.
 Packages that provide common infrastructure for use in our services and tools should go here, such as `db` or `log`.
 * **support/scripts** contains single-file go programs and bash scripts used to support the development of this repo.
 * **services** contains packages that compile to applications that are long-running processes (such as API servers).
 * **tools** contains packages that compile to command line applications.